eyzx7x/docs-supergluu-prod/3.0.0/sources/index.md

 # Super Gluu Documentation
 Super Gluu is a secure authentication mobile application based on the free open source [oxPush3 code](https://github.com/GluuFederation/oxPush3).

-Super Gluu is tightly bundled with the [Gluu Server](https://gluu.org/gluu-server), a free open source identity and access management platform, and can be used to achieve strong authentication to applications that leverage the Gluu Server for user login.
+Super Gluu is tightly bundled with the [Gluu Server](https://gluu.org/gluu-server), a free open source identity and access management platform, and can be used to achieve strong authentication to applications that leverage Gluu for authentication.

-The Super Gluu documentation is organized into the following sections:
+Super Gluu documentation is organized into the following sections:

 - [User Guide](./user-guide/index.md)
 - [Admin Guide](./admin-guide/index.md)
 - [Developer Guide](./developer-guide/index.md)

-## Security
+## U2F Security
 During a Super Gluu authentication the Gluu Server does more than look at the device ID to grant access.
-Super Gluu uses the FIDO U2F endpoints on the Gluu Server to enroll a public key.
+Super Gluu uses the Gluu Server's FIDO U2F endpoints to enroll a public key.
 The private key is stored on the device.
 When authentication happens, there is a challenge response to ensure that the device has the respective private key.

-## How to Use Super Gluu
+## How to Deploy Super Gluu
-In order to use Super Gluu you **must** have a Gluu Server.
-If you do not already have a Gluu Server, you can follow the [installation guide](https://gluu.org/docs/ce/installation-guide/) in our documentation.
-Once you have a Gluu Server installed you can follow the Super Gluu [admin guide](https://gluu.org/docs/supergluu/admin-guide/) to configure and begin using Super Gluu for strong authentication to applications.
+Super Gluu is tightly bundled with the [Gluu Server](https://gluu.org/gluu-server) open source identity and access management platform.
+Follow the [Gluu installation guide](https://gluu.org/docs/ce/installation-guide/) to deloy Gluu, then follow the Super Gluu [admin guide](https://gluu.org/docs/ce/authn-guide/supergluu/) to configure and begin using Super Gluu for strong authentication to applications.

 ### Workflows
 Super Gluu supports two workflows: